Cataclysm: The World’s Deadliest Single-Day Natural Disasters

 “I am become Death, Shatterer of Worlds” – from Hindu scripture, famously quoted by J. Robert Oppenheimer watching the explosion of the first atomic bomb

 Coringa, India was once a thriving port city of 500,000-800,000 people.
 It was a major trade port of the British East India Company along India’s Bengal coast.
-Two storms would take it all away.
+Two storms took it all away.
 In 1789, the port was all but destroyed by a cyclone and an estimated 20,000 people died.
 The city would eventually recover.
-Then, 60 years later, a storm even worse hit.
+Then, 50 years later, a storm even worse hit.
 It brought one of the largest known storm surges in history to the Indian coastline.
 It was a 40-foot wall of water that obliterated Godavari Bay, Coringa’s natural harbor.
 The entire area; the town, the port and surrounding villages, was eviscerated.
 It caught residents completely by surprise.
 The harbor and immediate vicinity was full of as many as 20,000 boats of all sizes, most of them with a full crew on board.
 Not one boat survived the storm.
 Most of the town’s inhabitants died in the storm.
 The Coringa cyclone exacted what is probably the second highest death toll suffered by a single town in a natural disaster.
 This time, Coringa never recovered.
 It’s now just a small town five miles from the harbor it once dominated.
 The town of Kakinada is now the area’s principal port.

 October 8, 1881 – Haiphong Typhoon – 300,000 dead